Money and duty free for Lithuania

 Lithuania duty free

 Lithuania is within the European Union.
-If you are travelling from the UK, you are entitled to buy fragance, skincare, cosmetics, Champagne, wine, selected spirits, fashion accessories, gifts and souvenirs - all at tax-free equivalent prices.
+If you are travelling from outside of the EU, you are entitled to buy fragrance, skincare, cosmetics, Champagne, wine, selected spirits, fashion accessories, gifts and souvenirs - all at tax-free equivalent prices.

 • 800 cigarettes or 400 cigarillos or 200 cigars or 1kg of tobacco.

-If you are arriving from a non-EU country, the following goods may be imported into Lithuania by persons over 17 years of age without incurring customs duty:
+If you are arriving from a non-EU country, the following goods may be imported into Lithuania by travellers with a minimum age of 17 years without incurring customs duty:

 • Other goods up to the value of €430 for air and sea travellers and €300 for other travellers (reduced to €150 for children under 15).

-Meat and dairy products from outside the EU, narcotics, and unlicensed firearms and ammunition.
+Meat, dairy and fish products from outside the EU, narcotics, and unlicensed firearms and ammunition.

 There are restrictions on the import of plants and plant products.